tomgxz/Kraken/REPORT.md

     return redirect(url_for("site_create_options_1"))
   ```

-  To ensure that all pages in the site creation process can only be accessed in order, all `app.route` functions have a piece of code referencing `flask.request.referrer` to ensure that the user is following the steps chronologically
+  To ensure that all pages in the site creation process can only be accessed in order, all `app.route` functions have a piece of code referencing `flask.request.referrer` to ensure that the user is following the steps chronologically.

 ##### changes to \_\_init\_\_.py
   ```python